Is Cancer Insurance Worth Getting?

 Is Cancer Insurance Worth the Cost?

-Cancer insurance isn’t the same as life insurance in that you can choose the policy that you want.
-Adults ages 18 and older can take out policies and can include coverage for dependents.
-The price you pay for your monthly or annual cancer insurance premium will depend on your age, location, and more.
+Cancer insurance isn’t like life insurance in that you can choose the policy that you want.
+Adults ages 18 and older can take out policies and can include coverage for dependents, but the price you pay for your monthly or annual cancer insurance premium will depend on your age, location, and more.

 Even if you have an insurance policy, there may still be associated costs that are not covered, such as travel.
 If you are receiving treatment for yourself or a family member at a cancer treatment center, many of these centers have options to help you find short-term housing either with guest houses near the hospital or through an arrangement with local motels and hotels.